 Posted July 21st, 2017 at 1:52 pm by Sales Team

 Winding residential torsion springs is dangerous.
 If you are not careful, and if you do not have the proper tools, it is easy to get hurt.
-To make the process safer for DIYers, a number of garage door manufacturers have developed their own spring winding systems.
+To make the process safer for DIYers, a number of garage door manufacturers developed their own torsion spring winding systems.
 Below are the more common ones.

 TorqueMaster I. The winding unit for the original system contains gears that are wound using a drill with a 7/16″ socket or nut driver.
-The teeth of the drive gear secures the winding cone.
+The teeth of the drive gear secure the winding cone.
 The spring winds as the winding bolt turns the worm gear, which turns the drive gear.
 A numbered wheel on the unit indicates the number of turns on the spring.

 TorqueMaster II.
 The TorqueMaster Plus winder uses a ratcheting system and a 5/8″ socket to wind the springs.
-The gears turn the winding cone at each end and the ratcheting mechanism holds the spring tension.
+The gears turn the winding cone at each end, and the ratcheting mechanism holds the spring tension.
 There is no wheel to record the turns.
 Installers mark the shaft or socket to count the number of turns.